One problem that most, if not all, ostomates face is pouch ballooning.

 If you’ve installed it on the top part of your appliance, and you use the product when standing or sitting, the pouch contents shouldn’t interfere with the venting process.

-At the time of this writing (May 2017), the cost of 10 Osto EZ-Vents (one pack) is approx. CDN$20 and about US$16.
+At the time of this writing (Jan 2022), the cost of 10 Osto EZ-Vents (one pack) is approx. CDN$24 and about US$15.
 Shop around for the best price.

 This product should be covered by all insurance policies that cover ostomy supplies, but the manufacturer’s website states that Medicare will not cover both the Osto EZ-Vent and filtered pouches, so be aware of your particular policy before making a claim.

-This product is sold worldwide and you should be able to get samples through any supplier carrying this product.
+This product is sold worldwide and you should be able to get samples from any supplier carrying this product.

 There is an odor eliminating filter which can be used with the EZ-vent.
 I haven’t tried them at the time of this review, but I’ve requested samples and will follow up with another review once I receive them.